-\begin{remark} As with Remark \ref{rmk:Sf<1}, we have that Proposition \ref{prop:PEconvexcore} shows that if we have that $\Vert\mc S(f)\Vert_\infty, \Vert\mc S(g)\Vert_\infty <1$ then the Epstein--Poincar\'e map has image inside the convex core.
+\begin{remark} As with Remark \ref{rmk:Sf<1}, Proposition \ref{prop:PEconvexcore} shows that if both $\Vert\mc S(f)\Vert_\infty, \Vert\mc S(g)\Vert_\infty <1$, then the Epstein--Poincar\'e maps have image inside the convex hull.
 This is in contrast with the analogous result for convex co-compact hyperbolic 3-manifolds, where the condition $\Vert\mc S(f)\Vert_\infty, \Vert\mc S(g)\Vert_\infty <1$ is not required.
-This is because in the convex co-compact case we can take a point at infinity where the conformal factor between the Poincar\'e and the Thurston metric is maximized (by the co-compact action in the boundary) and show that such maximum is bounded by $1$, rather than argue with tangencies of surfaces as in the proof of Proposition~\ref{prop:PEconvexcore}. \end{remark}
+This is because in the convex co-compact case, we can take a point at infinity where the conformal factor between the Poincar\'e and the Thurston metric is maximized (by the co-compact action in the boundary) and show that such maximum is bounded by $1$ (see for instance \cite[Section 3.7]{Schlenker13}), rather than argue with tangencies of surfaces as in the proof of Proposition~\ref{prop:PEconvexcore}. \end{remark}